Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Quasinormal modes and asymptotic fall-off

 and

 for

 Here we used $R=\sqrt{3/\Lambda}$ is the de Sitter radius.

 From the above equations (\ref{exact1}, \ref{exact2}) we see that at small $\mu$ the expression under the square root changes the sign, frequencies become purely imaginary.
 When the cosmological constant is small, that is, the de Sitter radius is large and consequently the black hole is small relatively the de Sitter radius, the modes dominating at asymptotically late times are approaching those of the purely de Sitter space.
-That is why the frequencies in this regime are purely imaginary, as, for example, in table IV for $\mu = 0.1, 0.2$.
+That is why the frequencies in this regime are purely imaginary, as, for example, in table VI for $\mu = 0.1, 0.2$.

 The dependence of the quasinormal modes upon the mass of the field $\mu$ is qualitatively different for small and large masses as well as depending whether they have non-zero oscillation frequency or not.
-For modes of small black holes with $Re (\omega) \neq 0$ the damping rate, given by the absolute value of $Im (\omega)$, decreases, while the real oscillation frequency decreases (see tables I and II).
+For modes of small black holes with $Re (\omega) \neq 0$ the damping rate, given by the absolute value of $Im (\omega)$, decreases, while the real oscillation frequency increases (see tables I and II).
 When $\mu$ is large, $Re (\omega)$ increases roughly proportionally to $\mu$, while the damping rate almost does not change.
 The latter happens,because the massive term dominates in the effective potential and, as could be shown via expansion in terms of $1/\mu$, similarly to eq.
 22 in \cite{Konoplya:2024ptj}, the dominant term in the damping rate does not depend on $\mu$.

 From tables I - III we see that the charge $Q$ leads to the considerable increase of both real and imaginary parts of $\omega$.
-This happens for massive scalar and massless Dirac fields.
+This happens for massive scalar and massless Dirac fields. {This increase can be easily explained by the behavior of the effective potentials, which are higher for larger values of $Q$.}